Alex Smithies: 2015–16 season

-Smithies was initially the backup goalkeeper to Rob Green.
+Smithies was initially the backup goalkeeper to Robert Green.
 Due to a clause in his contract, Green did not play from 1 January 2016 to the end of the season.
 Smithies and Matt Ingram vied for the number 1 spot.
 He played 18 Championship matches that season.

 2016–17 season

-Smithies QPR's first choice goalkeeper for the 2016–17 season.
-He was in inspired form making 46 appearances and keeping 7 clean sheets.
-Smithies won the QPR player's player of the season, supporters' player of the season and the Junior Hoops players of the season.
+Smithies was QPR's first choice goalkeeper for the 2016–17 season.
+He made 46 appearances and kept seven clean sheets.
+Smithies won the QPR player's player of the season, supporters' player of the season and the Junior Hoops players of the season awards.

 Cardiff City

 Smithies signed for newly promoted Premier League club Cardiff City for an undisclosed fee on 28 June 2018, signing a four-year contract.
 He made his debut in a 3–1 League Cup loss to Norwich City on 28 August.

 Smithies made his league debut a year later, in a 2–1 win over Luton Town on 10 August 2019.

 On 6 February 2021, Smithies was stretchered off the pitch after becoming unwell during a Severnside derby against Bristol City.
 Despite being uninvolved in play, Smithies appeared to signal to the referee while waiting for a Bristol City free kick.
 He then returned to his goal and dropped to his haunches, before eventually lying flat on his back off the pitch where he was treated for eight minutes by medical staff.
 He sat up, and at one point attempted to stand with the help of a doctor, but sat back down, by which point a stretcher had already been called for.
 A blood oxygen monitor was applied to his finger, before he was transferred, sitting upright, onto the stretcher and was replaced by Dillon Phillips.
-Cardiff went on to win the game 2–0, and after the match manager Mick McCarthy reported that Smithies was feeling better, and that they had "no idea" what the illness was caused by.
+Cardiff went on to win the game 2–0, and after the match manager Mick McCarthy reported that Smithies was feeling better, and that they had "no idea" what caused the illness.
 On 10 June 2022, Cardiff announced Smithies would leave the club when his contract expired on 30 June.

 Leicester City

-On 12 August 2022, Smithies signed for Premier League side Leicester City on a free transfer signing a two-year deal.
+On 12 August 2022, Smithies signed for Premier League side Leicester City on a free transfer, signing a two-year deal.
+His time at Leicester was spent as a backup keeper and he made no competitive appearances for the club.
+Following a run of persistent injuries, he announced his retirement from football on 22 January 2024.